 Signs of Depression in Betta Fish

 A betta who constantly ignores its food and is lethargic is a sign that something is wrong.
 Check water parameters and perform a water change as needed.
-Clean water does wonders for fish.
+Clean water does wonder for fish.
 If this does not help, check for other signs of disease.

 Changing brands of betta fish food can also help.
 Loss of appetite is a sign that your betta is not happy.

 A betta who used to be active then suddenly loses interest in swimming around its tank may suffer from lethargy.
 This decrease in activity level is a likely sign that your betta is not happy.
 Check water conditions and perform a water change as needed.

 Check the temperature of your tank.
 A betta in cold water will show symptoms such as lethargy, lack of appetite, and being more prone to diseases.
 If it stays in one area of the tank then it can mean that its metabolism has slowed down.
 This is also caused by cold water exposure.
 Use an aquarium heater to provide the correct temperature for your pet betta.

 Betta fish come from the tropical country of Thailand in Southeast Asia.
 From that land of origin, they have been introduced to the surrounding countries which have the same climate.
 This is a hint that we should mimic the temperature of the tropical climate for the betta fish’s tank.
 You can install an aquarium heater to provide the most optimal temperature range between 78 to 80 degrees Fahrenheit or 25 to 27 degrees Celsius.

 Wild betta fish exist in shallow bodies of water such as rice paddies, streams, irrigation systems, and estuaries.
 They have easy access to the water’s surface.
 A tank no smaller than 2.5 gallons is recommended for a pet betta.
 A 5-gallon tank is even better.
 The larger volume of water will give more swimming space.
 It will also prevent sudden fluctuations in water parameters.